The Hawkins House or the Hawkins Homestead

 The main two story structure dates from the Federalist period ( c.1800-1825) and preserves a remarkable number of consistent architectural features, including paneled doors with hand wrought hinges, hand chiseled chair rails, crafted mantles and detailed trim work.
 Just a few of the other noted aspects of the home are its front Dutch doors, plaster walls and ceilings, large hand hewed beams which are pegged and interlocking, wide planked floors and large root cellar.

+It is indeed rare to see two clearly different architectural styles, from two different centuries, incorporated into a single home.
 Not too long ago, the house was vacant and neglected, leading to a period of rapid deterioration both inside and out.
 A leaking roof, worn out wood shingles, and animal intrusions threatened the future of this unique building.

 This iconic landmark was saved through generous grants obtained by New York State Assemblyman Steven Englebright, the efforts of the Three Village Community Trust, the generosity of the Three Village community and the work of a host of dedicated volunteers.